liamzdenek/sourcegraph-application/memory-bank/activeContext.md

     - NX targets for building and deploying the infrastructure
     - AWS profile "lz-demos" for deployment

+22. **Frontend Type Safety Improvements**: Enhanced the frontend components with better type safety:
+    - Updated API service layer to use shared types from the shared package
+    - Fixed type issues in components to handle optional properties
+    - Added null checks and fallbacks for potentially undefined properties
+    - Improved error handling in components
+    - Fixed navigation issues with Tanstack Router

 ## Next Steps

 ### Immediate Tasks (Next 1-2 Days)